seiyab/do-expr/README.md

 The reasons are not only technical ones.
 It is an intended interface design.
 The main motivation of `@seiyab/do-expr` is expression-oriented programming.
-Though feature are perhaps helpful, they don't fit the original motivation.
+Though the features are perhaps helpful, they don't fit the original motivation.
-They might induce unnecessary complexity.
+They will induce unnecessary complexity.

 The following issue reports proposal-do-expressions vs IIFEs: https://github.com/tc39/proposal-do-expressions/issues/34